thegamecracks/ministatus/README.md

 The admin must provide the server's address or hostname, the type of query (see [Supported Games](#supported-games--query-protocols)), the game / query port, and a priority value (0).
-The game port is the port used by players to connect, which is shown next to the server's address, and the query port is the port used by the bot to query the server.
-Some types require just the game port, in which case the bot will not prompt for the query port.
+The game port is the port used by players to connect, shown next to the server's address, and the query port is the port used by the bot to query the server.
+Some query types only require the game port, in which case the bot won't prompt for a query port.

 Queries operate independently of displays, so a status without any displays can still query its game server and trigger downtime alerts.